ChenHCY/AlgorithmsQuestion/README.md

    2. Visit the root node
    3. Visit the right node

-3. Binary Tree Preorder Traversal：
+3. Binary Tree Postorder Traversal：
    1. Visit the left node
    2. Visit the right node
    3. Visit the root node